 Another piece called ‘Witches’ Dance’ (Cutts 1959, no. 8a), the last section of which is nearly the same as that of the previous piece.

-An edition of the music used in eighteenth-century productions of ‘Macbeth’ was published by William Boyce in 1770 – the date was determined by Moore (1961:27n12) – and dedicated to David Garrick.
+An edition of the music used in eighteenth-century productions of Macbeth was published by John Johnston in 1770 – the date was determined by Moore (1961:27n12) – and dedicated by him to David Garrick.
 The score had been ‘revised & corrected’ for him by William Boyce.
 The following files are all transcribed from that edition.
-I have had to set the tempos myself; I have tried to correct a few small mistakes made by Boyce’s engraver; but otherwise I have interfered as little as possible.
+I have had to set the tempos myself; I have tried to correct a few small mistakes made by Johnston’s engraver; but otherwise I have interfered as little as possible.
 Mainly I just reproduce the orchestral parts; where the orchestra falls silent I have used some woodwind to sketch in the vocal parts.
 A songsheet is provided, for anyone who wants to join in.

 Music for the extravaganza at the end of Act II.

 Music for the extravaganza at the end of Act III.

-This is a songsheet adapted to Boyce’s score; it is not a critical edition.
+This is a songsheet adapted to the published score; it is not a critical edition.
 There are large variations in the wording of these songs, but I have not yet got round to working them out in detail.
-Sorry about that.